 What is Orthokeratology?

 Orthokeratology, also known as Ortho-K, is an FDA-approved, non-surgical treatment in which custom-designed corneal molds (similar to contact lenses) are used to gently reshape the cornea of the eye.
-The corneal molds are worn while sleeping and removed upon awakening, giving clear vision during the day without the aid of glasses or contact lenses.
-Orthokeratology can correct refractive errors like nearsightedness (myopia), farsightedness (hyperopia), astigmatism and presbyopia (unable to focus clearly at near after 40 years of age).
+The corneal molds are worn while sleeping and removed upon awakening, giving clear vision during the typically day without the aid of glasses or contact lenses.
+Orthokeratology can correct refractive errors like nearsightedness (myopia), farsightedness (hyperopia), astigmatism and sometimes presbyopia (unable to focus clearly at near after 40 years of age).

 Ortho-K is completely reversible and non-invasive; discontinuing to wear the corneal molds will result in the cornea to return to its original shape.